napari/island-dispatch/source/blog/triangles_speedup_beta.md

 # Triangles Speedup – call for beta testers

-We are excited to announce that significant performance improvements are coming to napari shapes layers.
+We are excited to announce that significant performance improvements are coming to napari Shapes layers.

+Shapes layers in napari represent 2D geometric objects, — rectangles, circles, polygons, paths… — possibly embedded in a higher-dimensional space, for example, 2D polygons of cell outlines within a 3D image stack.
+[Vispy](https://vispy.org), which powers napari's graphics, uses OpenGL to draw on the screen.
+The fundamental unit of OpenGL graphics is *triangles*, which can be put together to draw more complex shapes such as polygons.
+This means that we have a preproprocessing step in napari to break down input shapes into triangles.
+This step is called *triangulation*.

 Thanks to the [SpatialData](https://spatialdata.scverse.org/) community (`SpatialData` is a framework for the representation of spatial multimodal data, developed by [scverse](https://scverse.org/)), which decided to sponsor this work, we were able to implement a faster algorithm for rendering triangles used for rendering geometries in a napari shapes layer.